pronovic/vplan/README.md

 The platform is distributed at GitHub.
-To install the software, download the `.whl` file for the [latest release](https://github.com/pronovic/vplan/releases/latest), and install it using `pip`, like:
+To install the software, download the `.whl` file for the [latest release](https://github.com/pronovic/vplan/releases/latest), and install it using [pipx](https://pypa.github.io/pipx/), like:

 ```
-$ pip install vplan-0.6.0-py3-none-any.whl
+$ pipx install --force --include-deps ./vplan-0.7.1-py3-none-any.whl
 ```

+> On Debian, I install pipx using: `apt-get install pipx --no-install-suggests --no-install-recommends`

 Next, configure the platform.
 Download the configuration bundle for the latest release.
 Extract the tar file to your user configuration directory: